scssyworks/context-builder/CUSTOMIZE.md

 # Using existing HTML to build context menu

-You can use an existing DOM node as a reference to context menu.
+You can use an existing DOM structure as context menu.
+You need to pass it as ``rootElement`` reference.

 ```html
 <ul class="context-menu">